mrtns/extend/docs/libraries/logs-viewer.md

 onClose | This event will be called once the user closes the logs viewer. onError | This event will be called if an error occurred with the connection between the logs viewer and the logs API.

-{% include feedback.html src="libraries/sandboxjs" source="logs-viewer" %}
+{% include feedback.html src="libraries/sandboxjs" %}